raymzag/ruby-sinatra-docker-container/README.md

 This is a template repository, which means you should create a new repository using `ruby-sinatra-docker-container` as a template.
 Once you've done so, clone the repository on your desktop and `cd` into the repository via the command line.

+This project also includes all the basic scaffolding for a Sinatra project, including `app.rb`, `lib` and `spec` directories, and other necessary configuration such as a `Gemfile` and `config.ru` file.

 ### Running a Server

 To run a local server, type the following into the command line (you must be in the root directory of the project):